cloudnull/kenova/README.rst

 Once you have the script you will need to install it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Install the wrapper, which will download the latest NOVA-Client.
+Install the wrapper, which will download the latest Python-NovaClient from the folks at Openstack.
+This will also install the package Python-LNovaClient which is an adaptation of the openstack client which provides functionality for the Legacy Rackspace Cloud.
+Additionally the installer will get and install the Rackspace Nova Extensions which provide more capability on the Python-NovaClient.

+Here are the three repositories that are installed when using the scripted installation method :
+  * `Legacy Python-NovaClient`_
+  * `Openstack Python-NovaClient`_
+  * `Rackspace Python-NovaClient Extensions`_

 .. code-block:: bash

-    sudo bash kenova.sh install
+    sudo bash install.sh

 Once installed it is part of the ``$PATH`` you can verify that with the `which` command